-- AMC is a subsidiary of NIOA, a 100% Australian-owned Defence Prime Contractor and the largest Australian-owned supplier of weapons and munitions to Defence.
+- AMC was founded by NIOA, a 100% Australian-owned Defence Prime Contractor and the largest Australian-owned supplier of weapons and munitions to Defence.

 - Archer will work with AMC to identify opportunities to contribute to the Commonwealth Government’s new Sovereign Guided Weapons Enterprise to support missile and guided weapons manufacturing in Australia.

 - The collaboration with AMC will be focussed on Archer’s 12CQ quantum computing chip technology.

 - Archer is a semiconductor company with technology that will be critical to the Commonwealth Government’s Sovereign Guided Weapons Enterprise.

 The AMC was formed to facilitate collaboration with Defence in response to the Government’s call to strengthen sovereign defence industrial capability.

 Archer Materials Limited (“Archer”, the “Company”, “ASX: AXE”) is pleased to announce that it has signed a non-binding letter of intent (“LOI”) with the Australian Missile Corporation Pty Ltd. By signing the LOI the Company has confirmed its interest in cooperating with NIOA’s Australian Missile Corporation to help fulfil the Australian Government’s long-term vision of developing sovereign Australian defence industrial capabilities.

 Archer is developing quantum computing processor chip technology, and currently possesses advanced semiconductor manufacturing capabilities, that will be of benefit to a future sovereign guided weapons enterprise.